Top 7 Great Chili Ingredients: Scoville Ratings, Uses & Buying Guide

 Why Chili Ingredients Matter

-While some might think chili is just about spice, it’s actually a beautiful balance of heat, sweetness, smokiness, and umami.
+Chili isn't just about spice—it's a balance of heat, sweetness, smokiness, and umami.
 Each ingredient contributes uniquely to the final taste.
-Choosing the right ones can elevate your dish from ordinary to unforgettable.
+Choosing the right ones elevates your dish from ordinary to unforgettable.

 Ingredient Type Purpose